|

 -

-beautiful silver overlay bracelet with three bears following one
+A beautiful silver overlay bracelet with three bears following one another

-another round the piece.
-Can be purchased alone or in combination with
+round the piece.
+Can be purchased alone or in combination with ITEMS# 0178J and

 1" wide